 Please keep your face covered in the terminal except if asked to remove it by Border Force officers.

-Remember to observe social distancing as far as possible when collecting your baggage and leaving the airport.
+Remember to keep your distance as far as possible when collecting your baggage and leaving the airport.

 Please leave the terminal as soon as you have collected any baggage.
-If you are being collected, please arrange to be met at the car in the designated area.
+If you are being picked up, please arrange to be met at the car in the designated area.